QED0711/spiccato/README.md

 ### State Schema

 **State Schemas** define the default key value pairs of the internal state for a `Spiccato` instance.
-Schemas are used during initialization of the instance to create dynamic setters and getters (if prescribed by the user in the initialization options), as well as throughout of the life of the instance whenever state is accessed.
+Schemas are used during initialization of the instance to create dynamic setters and getters (if prescribed by the user in the initialization options), as well as throughout the life of the instance whenever state is accessed.

 It is important that schemas are *complete* at time of initialization.
 This means that all the key value pairs that will need to exist at some point in the execution of the code *do* exist in the schema definition.
 Any key value pairs added after initialization will not be processed by the `Spiccato` instance and will have limited functionality in terms of dynamic setters, getters, and events.